JSandhu223/azure-network-protocols/README.md

 <h4>ICMP Trace</h4>

+ICMP is the Internet Control Message Protocol and it is responsible for sending diagnostic information and error reporting between the sender and receiver of a message.
 Let's first filter by ICMP traffic by typing `icmp` into the filter text field at the top and hit apply.

 <img src="images/WiresharkICMPFilter.png" height="80%" width="80%"/>